Mattianna/mattianna.github.io/_ceramics/Cracked_Sky_Bowl.md

 {% include gallery %}

-These bowls were created during an Arist in Residence at [Alchemy Art Center](https://alchemyartcenter.com/) on San Juan Island.
-Made with a dark clay body, white slip mixed with sodium silicate was then painted on the bowls during the throwing process to created a characteristic crackle.
-With this distinctive and yet simple palate, the bowls are classics.
+These bowls were created during an Artist in Residence at [Alchemy Art Center](https://alchemyartcenter.com/) on San Juan Island.
+Made with a dark clay body, white slip mixed with sodium silicate was then painted on the bowls during the throwing process to create a characteristic crackle.
+With this distinctive and yet simple palette, the bowls are classics.